Mediator Skills Training - UK

 The programme is offered as an 'open course' throughout the year and on an 'in-company' basis.
 We have also developed a number of partnering models to work with like-minded organisations, to deliver the course in other jurisdictions.
 For further details on this, please click here.

-CEDR is accredited by the Civil Mediation Council as a Commercial and Civil mediation provider and fulfils the Council's set standards of training, CPD, and administration and is endorsed by other respected bodies.
+CEDR is registered with the Civil Mediation Council as a Commercial and Civil mediation provider and fulfils the Council's set standards of training, CPD, and administration and is endorsed by other respected bodies.

 Faculty and assesmment

 |Pre-course||Mediation Handbook and Simulator||Participants prepare by reviewing CEDR handbook and practice mediating using CEDR's unique online mediation simulator.|

 |Day 1||Teaching & Practice day||Theory, process & key skills in the Opening Exploration phases.
 Sessions include phases of mediation, preparation, mediator opening, what and how to explore, active listening skills and managing emotions.|